CleverCloud/kawa/README.md

 ```

-This can be measured with `HTX::leftmost_ref` which returns the start of the leftmost Slice,
+This can be measured with `Htx::leftmost_ref` which returns the start of the leftmost `Store::Slice`,
-indicating that everything before that point in the buffer can be freed.
+indicating that everything before that point in the `HtxBuffer` is unused.
 Here it would return 115.
+`HtxBuffer::consume` will be called with this value.
+In case the `HtxBuffer` considers that it should
+shift its data to free this space (`HtxBuffer::should_shift`), `HtxBuffer::shift` is called memmoving
-In case the user pushes left the content of the buffer, here is the buffer after the push:
+the data back to the start of the buffer.
+The buffer would look like:

 ```txt
 ki